bootstrap-combobox/bootstrap-combobox/README.md

 # Bootstrap Combobox

 We had need of a combobox at work and after looking around at the available options I was not happy with any of them.
-The project had all it's styling based on Twitter's Bootstrap, so building on that made sense.
+The project had all its styling based on Twitter's Bootstrap, so building on that made sense.

 ## How to install it